blocktransfer/reg-publications/examinations/response-8/README.md

 ###### Alternate Trading Venue Problemsd

-Lastly, the dropped rulemaking dismissed the 2022 amendments to the definition of an exchange, as was so famously subject to comment by the crypto industry.[^pierce] I care  most intimately about the qualiryt of excchange infrasture in the public  markets, bassed on the immense transaction costs Wall Street's taken from me and my mfamily over and over again.[^enda-sewlf] While such a large market-structure change should not be tucked away in a proposal for Treasuries, the fact remains that proponents of central exchanges can view some blockchain systems as silos of liquidity devoid of protection  given inagural implementations which skirted the line between centrally-cntrolled d unregulated exchanges.[^venue-prot]
+Lastly, the dropped rulemaking dismissed the 2022 amendments to the definition of an exchange, as was so famously subject to comment by the crypto industry.[^Peirce] I care  most intimately about the qualiryt of excchange infrasture in the public  markets, bassed on the immense transaction costs Wall Street's taken from me and my mfamily over and over again.[^enda-sewlf] While such a large market-structure change should not be tucked away in a proposal for Treasuries, the fact remains that proponents of central exchanges can view some blockchain systems as silos of liquidity devoid of protection  given inagural implementations which skirted the line between centrally-cntrolled d unregulated exchanges.[^venue-prot]

 In years of exploration into ATS regulations, history, and operations, much of my interpretation came from a brief email exchange with Anthony Weeresinghe about one year before the Commission brought action against Ustocktrade.
 In just a brief rejection of bona fide help to our college Design team, thousands of pages of legislative history crystallized into my view understanding these broker-dealers as relentlessly self-interested firms with profits solely derived through intermediating trade.[^fine-fn] Comparatively, my constituents use blockchain market-makers for exemplary fraud investigations using nothing more than block explorers thanks to the public transparency afforded by distributed ledgers using legitimate consensus, a form of indepdenndet decentralized stability not afforded to shahreolders transsacting on central servers.

 I prefer public blockchains which, in their own continuing operations, prove themselves as secure with no need for central attestation based on proprietary principles, as adopted in an ecosystem mantra that Bitcoin is the world's largest bug bounty since any vulnerabilities can make you a fortune.
 As laid out in the TAR letter n.149, I've seen  this ethods direcltry imrpove our own udnerslying infrastrucure, and I I kknow that we  cna  get the rollout o DDEXes right  over time.

-missing brick on the Falcon - millenium out of  place
-aps  disussion in email submitting Respon #2 sent on 16 Jun 2025 at 4:40pm ET

-IN preparing for the event in {{{{{{Todo: supora.infr idkfk for the discussion/46  Vegas href}}}}}},  I remarked  to  my Dad  frustrations over  ABS offerings.[^pre-,arks]

-a lot ot what pierce is getting at, and wenee d to makeup political  goodwill from

-[^pre-,arks]: Written prepratory mare
+That's why I''m so concerned over the hastley rollout of DA without due consideration of  its real market-structure and stability risls.

+ASs  laid out in the TAR letter § II.B, DA prposes for the irst time to lower trading  costs byh interleaving margin between participants' CCP accounts.
+Regarless of trading  venue employed, my  interpertation of the SRO rule changes to date reads  that the industry will afford huge implmentation leeway  to the already-mighty DTCC.
+Any mishandling has been scoped  as catostophic by Commissioner Peirce in TAR  letter n.21, todo